 To prevent relapse, addicts should continue to seek treatment long term.
 Talking to a therapist, attending a group session, or even going back to outpatient treatment can greatly reduce the chance of relapsing.
 Even after a long period of sobriety, addicts should still keep up their support network and work on their recovery.

 If you or someone you love is addicted to heroin or opioids, Asheville Recovery Center can provide you with the support you need to begin recovering from your addiction.
-Call an addiction specialist today to learn more.
+Call us today and talk to addiction specialist to learn more.

 Similar Posts